asraparadise/asraparadise.github.io/_commands/owner.md

 ## Variables for welcome and leave messages

 - {user} - The mention of the user calling the command.
-Eg: Hello {user}!
+E.g: Hello {user}!
 - {username} - The username of the user.
-Eg: Hello {username}!
+E.g: Hello {username}!
 - {server} - The server name
 - {channel} - The current channel's name
 - {@user} - Mention a specific user by replacing 'user' with the id of the user.
-Eg: {@728625544547008522}
+E.g: {@728625544547008522}
 - {@&role} - Mention a role by replacing 'role' with the role id.
-Eg: {@&800664298829250581}, We're streaming now!
+E.g: {@&800664298829250581}, We're streaming now!
 - {#channel} - Mention a channel by replacing 'channel' with the id of the channel you want to link.
-Eg: Use {#808397725573447711} for all bot testing.
+E.g: Use {#800664365820936213} for all bot testing.
-- {everyone} - @ everyone
+- {everyone} - @everyone
-- {here} - @ here
+- {here} - @here
 - {newline} - Add a newline